-Refugee office Director Scott Lloyd helped create the new policy, which gives him final say in whether young immigrant women can access safe, legal abortion.Vice
+Former ORR Director Scott Lloyd helped create the new policy, which gives the refugee office director final say in whether young immigrant women can access safe, legal abortion.Tracking Trump

 The unconstitutional policy has been fiercely defended by Secretary of HHS Alex Azar and Attorney General Jeff Sessions — even though it’s clearly illegal.The Hill

-In a clear overreach of power, Lloyd receives a weekly updated spreadsheet on the condition of every pregnant teen in custody.
+In a clear overreach of power, the refugee office director receives a weekly updated spreadsheet on the condition of every pregnant teen in custody.